AdobeDocs/commerce-admin.en/help/getting-started/commerce-marketplace.md

 1. Click [!UICONTROL **My Profile**] > [!UICONTROL **Purchase History**].
 1. Locate the purchase.
 1. Click the printer icon in the top-right corner of the order.

+### Purchase transfers

+The Marketplace Support team does not have the ability to transfer purchases to a different account.
+You must purchase all apps and extensions under the primary Commerce account to avoid installation and deployment issues.
+Adobe Commerce is entitled to one unique identifier.
+Since Composer is used for installation, only one set of [access keys](#create-an-access-key) tied to the primary account can be used.
+The only available solution is to [request a refund](#refund-requests) from the Marketplace purchasing account (if allowed by the Adobe Commerce refund policy).

+You can [share](commerce-account-share.md) a Commerce instance through the primary account.
+Shared access grants special permissions to a subordinate account from a primary account.
+The shared access point is generated from the primary account.
+The primary account can be the Commerce entitled account, the main merchant account, or an account shared within an organization.

+These special permissions grant the same level of access on Adobe Commerce as the primary, however it does not carry over to the Adobe Commerce Marketplace or Developer Portal.
+This means that buying an extension from a subordinate account in the Marketplace cannot be shared with the primary account.
+Shared access is a one-way street (primary account to subordinate).
+It does not work when a subordinate account is trying to share back to the primary.

 [1]: https://marketplace.magento.com/
 [2]: https://www.paypal.com/us/home